cluttrdev/pytrajectory/doc/source/guide/background.rst

 The task in the field of trajectory planning PyTrajectory is intended to perform, is the transition of a control system between desired states.
 A possible way to solve such a problem is to treat it as a two-point boundary value problem with free parameters.
-This approach has been presented for example by K. Graichen and M. Zeitz ([Graichen06]_) and was picked up by O. Schnabel ([Schnabel13]_)  in the project thesis from which PyTrajectory emerged.
+This approach is based on the work of K. Graichen and M. Zeitz (e.g. see [Graichen06]_) and was picked up by O. Schnabel ([Schnabel13]_)  in the project thesis from which PyTrajectory emerged.